It is our belief that softwash chemicals should be legal and as safe as possible for people, materials and our environment.

 This lower % of chlorine in Lightning Cleanze means the product is both safer and will last longer that raw industrial 15% sodium hypochlorite.
 This is because the higher the % available chlorine content, the faster the sodium hypochlorite degrades.

 High strength sodium hypochlorite poses a high health risk.
-Most Health & Safety reps in large companies will not allow their employees or contractors to spray corrosive liquids onto their property, which is why we created Lightning Cleanze to be safe for all concerned.
+Most Health & Safety reps in large companies will not allow their employees or contractors to spray corrosive liquids onto their property, which is why we created Lightning Cleanze to be safer for all concerned.

 Quality control: To ensure the highest possible production quality we have Lightning Cleanze manufactured for us by one of Ireland's leading chemical companies who hold the ISO 9001:2000 accreditation in quality control.

-How to apply Lightning Cleanze to UPVC: Simply spray using a Benz 10 Softwash Spray Nozzle and rinse off after about 15-30 minutes.
+How to apply Lightning Cleanze to uPVC: Simply spray using a Benz 10 softwash spray nozzle and rinse off after about 15-30 minutes.
 We use a power washer with a rinsing nozzle that shoots a low pressure jet (you can put your hand in front of it) that mostly eliminates the need for brushing or scrubbing.
 The water force is usually enough to shift the dirt without damaging the surface.

-If you don't have power washer you can use a water fed pole with a brush to rinse off Lightning Cleanze.
+If you don't have power washer you can use a water fed pole with a brush to rinse Lightning Cleanze.
 We've found this especially effective for smaller jobs, when it's not worth the time needed to set up a power washer.

-Btw: Lightning Cleanze is excellent for giving windows a special gleam and sparkle that customers love.
+Quick tip: Lightning Cleanze is excellent for giving windows a special gleam and sparkle that customers love.